Built-in Plugin

 Supports two formats:

-- String format, pass the configuration file relative path (supports
+- String format, passing the relative path to the configuration file (supports

 json